christinelee-nyt/de-octopus-media-api-docs/Octopus_twitter-api-docs.md

 ```

-- If changes to the Octopus pipeline is successful, the below `./octopus.sh` shell command should return a `Hail Hydra` message:
+- If changes to the Octopus pipeline are successful, the below `./octopus.sh` shell command should return a `Hail Hydra` message in both steps below.

 a.
 For Twitter ads API, first process twitter_marketing_extract.txt:
 ```bash